kaffein-agency/respect-validation-localization/README.md

 - pot/<translation_name>.pot : the file ready to translate from english

 I used a combination of POedit and manual/regexp search & replace to accelerate the translation of (numerous) repetitive words.

+##Contributing
 The end result may not be perfect yet, and there might be some expressions missing.
-Don't hesitate to send me a better grep/extracting method for extract.sh.
+Don't hesitate to send me a better grep/extracting method for extract.sh, or send me other completed translations.